11 Smart Sociology Research Topics That Will Get You an A

 2. The Sociology of Mass Media and Social Media

-One of the most interesting topics of sociological research is the mass media.
+One of the most interesting topics of sociological research is the media.
 What we see on television, in magazines, and in theaters has an effect on us as members of society.
-There are endless topics to study in the media, but below is a list of topic ideas.
+There are endless topics to study in the media.
+Below is a list of topic ideas.

 How ________ are Presented in the Media